joergmschulz/ldapUsersGroupsToNC/README.md

 # Ldap Users and Groups TO NC
 This dockerized python script looks up ldap users and their groups.
 It creates an xls formatted documentation and places it into a nextcloud folder.

+Pull requests for code cleanup are highly appreciated.

 This is a fork of https://github.com/lanbugs/get_ad_right_matrix.git

 ## config